Table of Contents

 • Select No for sparse spatial map

-• Fill in the application name freely, and enter com.mycompany.myproject for Bundle ID and Package Name
+• Fill in any application name, enter com.mycompany.myproject for Bundle ID and Package Name

 • Select the newly created License, then click the copy button on the right